stellarubini/stellarubini/README.md

 **Data Scientist at Intesa Sanpaolo** · **Visiting Scholar at [Sky Computing Lab](https://sky.cs.berkeley.edu/), UC Berkeley**<br>
 📍 Milan, Italy · Berkeley, CA

 I design and build Generative AI solutions, from RAG chatbots and multi-agent LLM systems to document intelligence pipelines that combine OCR and LLMs.
-I also experiment with LLM fine-tuning and build evaluation pipelines to measure how these systems perform in production, and I've worked on transferring anomaly detection techniques from astrophysics to finance.
+I also experiment with LLM fine-tuning and build evaluation pipelines to measure how these systems perform in production.
 My background is in Applied Mathematics (MSc, Sapienza University of Rome), and I enjoy turning complex models into tools that solve real problems, iterating on them with real user feedback.

-### 🛠️ Tools
-Python (Pandas, NumPy, SciPy, Transformers, LangChain, AutoGen/AG2, Ragas, Unsloth, OpenCV) · SQL (PostgreSQL) · MongoDB · Flask · Docker · Kubernetes · Microsoft Azure · Git

-🏅 Microsoft Certified: Azure AI Engineer Associate

 ### 📂 Open-source projects
 - [**ICSC-Spoke3/ATS**](https://github.com/ICSC-Spoke3/ATS): cross-domain transfer of anomaly detection techniques from astrophysics to finance (ICSC Spoke 3)